Pediatric Sleep Disorders

 Behavior therapy: Your child’s doctor will work with you to develop strategies and routines to help your child fall asleep and stay asleep.
 They include:

-Medications/supplements: Melatonin supplements or medications may be prescribed for a short time and with behavior strategies.
+Medications/supplements: Melatonin supplements or medications may be prescribed for a short time along with behavior therapy and/or bright light therapy.

-- Setting regular times for your child to go to bed and wake up every day.
+• Setting regular times for your child to go to bed and wake up every day, or helping your child gradually wake up earlier to shift their sleep schedule.

-Bright light therapy: Exposure to a special light box early in the morning can readjust your child’s body clock.
+Bright light therapy: Exposure to a special light box or to natural sunlight early in the morning can help reset your child’s body clock.

 Supplements: Iron supplements may be prescribed if your child has low iron levels.